microsoft/ML-For-Beginners/2-Regression/README.md

 "ML with Regression" was written with ♥️ by [Jen Looper](https://twitter.com/jenlooper)

 The pumpkin dataset is suggested by [this project on Kaggle](https://www.kaggle.com/usda/a-year-of-pumpkin-prices) and its data is sourced from the [Specialty Crops Terminal Markets Standard Reports](https://www.marketnews.usda.gov/mnp/fv-report-config-step1?type=termPrice) distributed by the United States Department of Agriculture.
+We have added some points around color based on variety to normalize the distribution.
 This data is in the public domain.